metno/edrisobaric/README.md

 EDR-isobaric is an API for isobaric data (temperature and wind in isobaric layers).
 The API is based on [OGC Environmental Data Retrieval (EDR)](https://ogcapi.ogc.org/edr/).
 Data comes from [GRIB](https://en.wikipedia.org/wiki/GRIB) files from <https://api.met.no/weatherapi/isobaricgrib/1.0/documentation>.

+The resulting API is for people who need vertical environmental data for a single location.

 The code is written as an example aimed at API developers at Met.no.

-The resulting API is for people who need vertical environmental data for a single location.
+See extensive docs around creating an API at [Overview](docs/Overview.md).

 ## Who is responsible?